-- Whatever your reason may be, remember, the monorail resort makes a total of five stops when it comes full circle.
+Whatever your reason may be, remember, the resort monorail makes five stops before it comes full circle.
 It takes time to load and unload at these stops.

-Disney World Resort Monorail Schedule
+Disney World Monorail Schedule

 Disney World Express Monorail

-This monorail moves in the opposite direction of the resort monorail.
+The Express monorail moves in the opposite direction of the resort monorail.
 So you will meet that monorail in passing, side-by-side on the beams.